Supply List For Raising Monarchs

 Does It Matter Where You Raise Them?

 Keep in mind, cool nights below 55° F will slow down the metamorphic process.
 It’s very possible to have cooler nights in late summer (especially north) so bring your cage indoors on these nights, if your raising cage is outside.
+We raise ours inside a 3-season porch.

 Before we get started, you will need to get set up with a few basic supplies.
 These supplies will help you raise monarchs for years to come, and they should fit most budgets.
 Some of you might not need to spend anything if you’ve already got the supplies at home.